What is Vendor Management?

 Who is legally bound by the agreement

-Effective dates
+Effective and expiry dates

-When the contract begins and ends
+When it begins and ends

 Renewal terms